“There is no greater magic than meditation. To transform the negative into the positive. To transform darkness into light…” – Bhagwan Rajneesh

 3. It increases self-awareness

 Admittedly, though only a handful of people in my life are aware of (and had witnessed) my temper and short fuse, it’s actually one of the biggest reasons why I had initially decided to try out meditation.
-I had ‘stumbled upon’ it as I was seeking for ways to better control my emotions.
+I had been recommended the practice by a coach as I was seeking for ways to better control my emotions.

 Previously, I would automatically react to situations which usually leads to saying things I would later regret.
-Other times, I would opt to bottle the emotions in until it would eventually ‘explode’ out of me.
+Other times, I would opt to bottle the emotions in until it inevitably ‘explode’ out of me.

 As the sage Ma Jaya Sati Bhagavati said “Quiet the mind and the soul will speak.”
 Meditation has indeed been a potent antidote in helping me to gain a better understanding of my inner self.

-By taking a short time to clear my mind each day, I am feeling much more at ease and comfortable in my own skin.
-I noticed that I no longer get easily upset over the little things.
+By taking a short time to clear my mind each day, I’m feeling much more at ease and comfortable in my own skin.
+While I’d still stick up for myself (and others) and speak my truth, I noticed that I no longer get easily upset over the little things.
 Thanks to meditation, gone are the days that I would magnify trivial situations into serious issues.

-That said, when I am faced with serious issues, confrontational situations or times where things don’t exactly go as I had hoped, I now am able to easily take a step back and take my time to reassess, instead of immediately succumbing to my emotions and/or thrown in a state of panic.
+That said, when I am faced with serious issues – confrontational situations or times where things don’t exactly go as I had hoped – I now am able to easily take a step back and reassess, instead of immediately succumbing to my emotions and/or thrown in a state of panic.

-This allows me to come up with potential solutions on how to best handle the situation at hand.
+Instead of getting stuck at particular issue or giving into intrusive thoughts, it enables me to quickly yet clearly suss out the potential solutions on how to best handle the situation at hand.

 4. It encourages a healthier lifestyle